feandrad/streaming-app-example/README.md

 ● Bonus: Each gallery entry displays video duration alongside title and thumbnail - *Done*

 ● Bonus: Write an instrumentation test for part of the app - *TODO*

+● Bonus: Cache for thumbnails to improve performance - *Done*